-Students who major in economics at Mount Holyoke acquire the necessary analytical tools to understand contemporary economic issues and to take reasoned positions in debates about economic and social policy.
+An economics student will acquire the necessary analytical tools to understand contemporary economic issues and to take reasoned positions in debates about economic and social policy.
 They graduate with the ability to apply these tools in a variety of careers and are well prepared to continue study of economics at the graduate level.
 Economists study these important issues by combining theoretical models and data analysis.
 The great human interest of the subject, together with the rigor of its analysis, gives the study of economics its stimulating quality.
 All courses are designed to contribute in various ways to the College’s Learning Goals.